jkeam/confire/README.md

 ## Files it copies in
 You will see a lot of files get dumped into your project directory.
 Don't worry, they each have a purpose.
 You shouldn't ever need to edit let alone open any of the files other than config.yml and custom_processor.rb.

+1. README.txt - a very quick readme to get up and running quickly.

-1.  config.yml - Used to set properties such as what file to read in, how many lines in a given test case and log info
+2.  config.yml - Used to set properties such as what file to read in, how many lines in a given test case and log info

-2. Gemfile - List of debugging and some formatting gems.
+3. Gemfile - List of debugging and some formatting gems.

-3. Rakefile - Rakefile with 'rake test' already set up.
+4. Rakefile - Rakefile with 'rake test' already set up.

-4.  custom_processor.rb - This is where you will put your work.
+5.  custom_processor.rb - This is where you will put your work.
 There are two main methods to overload here, one to process a given test case and one to process each line.
 Read the comments in this file for a detailed explaination.
 Feel free to add other classes you need and require them here.

-5.  spec - Contains a generic tests for the custom_processor.rb.
+6.  spec - Contains a generic tests for the custom_processor.rb.
 Expand as you need of course.

-6.  input_sample.txt - Dummy sample file that you need to override (or simply point to a new one in the config.yml)
+7.  input_sample.txt - Dummy sample file that you need to override (or simply point to a new one in the config.yml)

-7.  driver.rb - The main ruby script invoked by the run.
+8.  driver.rb - The main ruby script invoked by the run.
 This ties your custom_processor to the rest of the code that is parsing the input file.

-8.  run.sh - Script used to invoke everything (will run the main which will invoke the processor).
+9.  run.sh - Script used to invoke everything (will run the main which will invoke the processor).
 Simply call without passing in any args.
 ```shell
 ./run.sh
 ```